RoneoOrg/jamstack.club/content/theme/hugo-gokarna.md

 archetype:
   - Blog
   - Portfolio
-description: An opinionated theme with a focus on minimalism and simplicity.
+description: An opinionated theme with a focus on minimalism and simplicity, with a dynamic ToC, dark theme and easy customizations
 stale: false
+weight: 2
 ---

 ## Features